OSGeo/OSGeoLive-doc/en/quickstart/udig_quickstart.rst

 .. sidebar:: Offline

-   If you are not connected to the internet run **Start GeoServer** for a local WMS.
+   If you are not connected to the Internet run **Start GeoServer** for a local WMS.
 The script will open a page with a "wms capabilities" link you can drag into your empty map.

 One of the reasons to use an application like uDig is to access all the great free geospatial